 b.
 Discuss the meaning and importance of catch and release.

 Describe how to properly release a fish safely to the water.

-Obtain and review a copy of the regulations affecting game fishing where you live.
-Explain why they were adopted and what you accomplish by following them.
+7. Obtain and review the regulations affecting game fishing where you live.
+Explain why they were adopted and what is accomplished by following them.